Mozart at Glyndebourne

 Mozart may not have been John Christie’s first love (that, famously, was Wagner) but it was a musical romance that grew and flourished through the Festival’s history, absolutely intertwined with his own romantic relationship with Glyndebourne’s first ever Susanna, Audrey Mildmay – the future Lady Christie.

 Our first ever production was Le nozze di Figaro, which opened the Festival in 1934.
 Photo: Glyndebourne Archive.

-From the stage in 1934 John Christie had promised that Glyndebourne would become a shrine to Mozart.
-The story of the musical genius who died young and in penury touched him deeply and was a recurring theme in his programme book articles and forewords.
-Interviewed in 1957 he said ‘His music is a matter of detail.
-It’s not a question of size and space, it’s a question of beauty, the most lovely melody, the most perfect musical construction and inevitably a sense of endearment which Mozart must still spread to any of those who know anything about the marvels of his life and the appalling way in which he was treated… we must try to rectify his position and feel that we are consciously in touch with Mozart when we are doing our best to show his work.’
+Glyndebourne’s particularly personal stake in Mozart was clear to anyone who heard Christie speak about the composer.
+‘His music,’ he explained in a 1957 interview, ‘is a matter of detail.
+It’s not a question of size and space, it’s a question of beauty, the most lovely melody, the most perfect musical construction and inevitably a sense of endearment which Mozart must still spread to any of those who knew anything about the marvels of his life and the appalling way in which he was treated… we must try to rectify his position, and feel that we are consciously in touch with Mozart when we are doing our best to show his work.’

 Christie’s dedication to Mozart led, almost single-handedly, to the revival of Così fan tutte’s fortunes in the UK, ‘Saving it for Britain’, as director Graham Vick described it, where it had all but disappeared from the repertoire.
 He was also responsible for reintroducing audiences to Idomeneo, staging the first professional production in 1951, opening ears to the very different style and spirit of the works beyond the composer’s mature comedies.